Oxbryta Lawsuit: Claims for Sickle Cell Disease Medication Side Effects

 An early trial showed sizable improvement in hemoglobin levels in participants who took Oxbryta compared to a placebo, suggesting the drug could effectively improve the efficiency of red blood cells.

-Why Is Oxbryta Being Recalled?
+Why Was Oxbryta Recalled?

 In light of the recall, harmful side effects from taking Oxbryta have already prompted at least one lawsuit against Pfizer and Global Blood Therapeutics.